02/27/2017 by foodstoriestravel 0 Comments

 Our Top Ten Reasons to Visit Umbria

-Called the Green Heart of Italy, Umbria is the only region whose borders touch neither the sea nor another nation.
+Called the Green Heart of Italy, Umbria is the only Italian region with borders that touch neither the sea nor another nation.
 A world apart, it is known for its fertile landscapes, soulful lifestyle, and village traditions.

 This region is home to the important cultural centers of Perugia (the regional capital), Assisi, Gubbio, Spoleto, Orvieto and Castiglione del Lago among others.
 Quieter and more discreet than its neighbors Tuscany and Rome in Lazio, it may take a little longer to get to know Umbria, but the rewards are well worth the effort.

 Here are our Top Ten Reasons to Visit Umbria:

 Festivals.
 At local festivals in some of the region’s most charming hill towns, you truly feel like you have stepped back into the Middle Ages.
 The Umbrians love to honor their birthplaces and always to share the opportunity to celebrate with local food and drink, of which they are terminally proud.
 This winter, we stumbled upon the Sagra della Bruschetta (Festival of Bruschetta) in Spello, which celebrates the end of olive harvest.
 Some of the most important medieval celebrations here include: Gubbio’s Corsa dei Ceri (Race of the Candles); Foligno’s Giostra della Quintana (Joust of the Quintana); the flower-filled Infiorata in Spello; and the Mercato delle Gaite in Bevagna.